Nymphaeum (Olympia): Development of the water problem at Olympia

 The flow of the Kladeos was never great.
 When it rained it grew muddy.
-The lower Kladeos could not be used, because all rivers next to settlements received the effluent of sewer ditches, mainly latrines.
+The lower Kladeos could not be used because all rivers next to settlements received the effluent of sewer ditches, mainly latrines.
 Roman sanitary regulations required a ditch or other channel with water flowing in it.
 The toilet seats were placed over the ditch, typically in a row, without regard to male or female.
-If there were any wooden supertructures they did not survive.
-On the south side, the swifter and more copious Alpheios was of little help because the water, flowing through limestone its whole distance, was too hard (high dissolved carbonates) to drink.

-The Romans did not seem able to address the problem, for reasons unknown now.
-It was probably true that some persons, such as the athletes, trainers and managers, as well as important visitors, had no problem obtaining water.
+If there were any wooden superstructures, they did not survive.
+On the south side, the swifter and more copious Alpheios was of little help because the water, flowing through limestone its whole distance, was too hard (high in dissolved carbonates) to drink.The Romans did not address the problem, for reasons unknown now.
+It was probably true that some people, such as the athletes, trainers and managers, as well as important visitors, had no problem obtaining water.
 The masses that arrived in July and August, the hottest months of the year, unrelieved by rain, apparently suffered the most.
 Infectious diseases were rampant, which the citizenry blamed on lack of water (being unfamiliar with microbes).
-Visiting Olympia could be a hellish experience, yet the fans continued to show up in large numbers.
-Then in the middle of the 2nd century an unplanned accident led to the reversal of the entire situation.
+Visiting Olympia could be a hellish experience, yet the spectators continued to show up in large numbers.
+This was the situation as Herodes Atticus found it in the middle of the 2nd century.